 Manage and monitor the security of premises using a guard tour system

 It proves beneficial to the patrolling guards and improves their efficiency as well.
 Moreover, this system keeps a complete audit trail of your guards' tours and checkpoints.
-Amongst several benefits that it offers, the top 3 advantages of RFID-based guard tour systems are discussed below.
+Among several benefits that it offers, the top 3 advantages of RFID-based guard tour systems are discussed below.

 RFID based guard tour systems usually work with battery powered wireless checkpoints that are installed at key locations.
 When on tour, the guards carry active-RFID badges which are detected by the wireless checkpoints when they are within a certain range.
 The battery powered checkpoints automatically identify and timestamp the guards' IDs and relay them to the control center.